Otolaryngology Head & Neck Surgery

 Total Training Time

-- inclusive of 6-month rotations in Paediatric and Head and Neck Surgery
+• Includes a compulsory six-month rotations in Paediatric and Head and Neck Surgery.

 Registration, selection and application for training in Otolaryngology Head and Neck Surgery can only be submitted via the Royal Australasian College of Surgeons (RACS) online application system.